zambal/eml/README.md

 You can add any attribute name to any element and Eml won't complain, as it has no knowledge of the type of markup that is to be generated.
-If you want to make sure that your eml code will be valid html, write it to an html file and use this file with any existing html validator.
+If you want to make sure that your eml code will be valid html, render it to an html file and use this file with any existing html validator.
 In this sense Eml is the same as hand written html.

 #### Html Parser
-The main purpose of the html parser is to read back generated html from Eml.
+The main purpose of the html parser is to parse back generated html from Eml.
 It's a custom parser written in about 500 LOC, so don't expect it to successfully parse every html in the wild.